wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   7\.
 The Secretary-General of the United Nations shall circulate to all States Parties any amendment adopted at a meeting of the Assembly of States Parties or at a Review Conference.

-### Article 122 Amendments to provisions of an institutional nature
+### Article 122---Amendments to provisions of an institutional nature

 *   1\.
 Amendments to provisions of this Statute which are of an exclusively institutional nature, namely, article 35, article 36, paragraphs 8 and 9, article 37, article 38, article 39, paragraphs 1 (first two sentences), 2 and 4, article 42, paragraphs 4 to 9, article 43, paragraphs 2 and 3, and articles 44, 46, 47 and 49, may be proposed at any time, notwithstanding article 121, paragraph 1, by any State Party.
 The text of any proposed amendment shall be submitted to the Secretary-General of the United Nations or such other person designated by the Assembly of States Parties who shall promptly circulate it to all States Parties and to others participating in the Assembly.

 *   2\.
 Amendments under this article on which consensus cannot be reached shall be adopted by the Assembly of States Parties or by a Review Conference, by a two-thirds majority of States Parties.
 Such amendments shall enter into force for all States Parties six months after their adoption by the Assembly or, as the case may be, by the Conference.

-### Article 123 Review of the Statute
+### Article 123---Review of the Statute

 *   1\.
 Seven years after the entry into force of this Statute the Secretary-General of the United Nations shall convene a Review Conference to consider any amendments to this Statute.
 Such review may include, but is not limited to, the list of crimes contained in article 5\.
 The Conference shall be open to those participating in the Assembly of States Parties and on the same conditions.